aureat/ivy-mini/README.md

 A programming language written in python.

 # Features
-* Static Typing
+* Static Typing (will move to dynamic typing)
 * Expressions and Statements
 * Binary Operations
 * Conditional Control Flow
+* Ternary Conditional
 * Looping Control Flow
 * Functions
 * Anonymous Functions
 * Classes and constructors
-* "Everything is an object"
+* Methods

+## Technical Features
+* Statements are not evaluated to a value
+* Expressions are evaluated to a type object
+* Builtin-type objects: Null, Integer, Float, String, Boolean, Collection, Function

 # How to run
 * Run the `ivy` file to initialize the repl or type `python ivy.py -p` in terminal